AirVantage/airvantage.github.io/_posts/tutorials/2013-11-12-mqtt-protocol.markdown

  </capabilities>
 </app:application>
 ~~~
+__Note :__ The model refer to REST communication instead of MQTT, it's because the MQTT AirVantage MQTT communication stack use the REST one.
+This will be changed in a future update of AirVantage.

 The used encoding is currently "REST" has the format of data is the same for the REST API and the MQTT protocol.

-__Step 2.__ You can then customize the "data" part to define the different variables and settings used by your application.
+__Step 2.__ Feel free to customize the "data" part to define the different variables and settings used by your application.

-__Step 3.__ You create a zip file containing this file.
+__Step 3.__ Create a zip file containing this file.

-__Step 4.__ You release this zip file in your application repository in AirVantage.
-AirVantage > Develop > My Apps > Release

-Once you validated everything is working fine, you can change the state of your application to "PUBLISHED" by selecting the application in My Apps and clicking on the "Publish" button.
-Now the application is available and in AirVantage and can be assigned to systems.
+Keep the create archive on your disk for the next step.

 Register your system